JGefroh/BrainDump/README.md

 BrainDump is a knowledge-base for organizations.
 It is intended to be used by developers to share knowledge and solutions.

+The [live version](http://braindump.jgefroh.com) can be found on my website.

 ### Technologies
 Front-end